CUBigDataClass/5Vs/6.AWScloud/c.SettingAmazonEC2.md

 	6. install NLTK, $ sudo pip install -U nltk

 	7. Amazon Linux instances are set to the UTC (Coordinated Universal Time) time zone by default.
-So, if you run your code on the server and want to change the time zone, you need to follow the instructions provided [here](Amazon Linux instances are set to the UTC (Coordinated Universal Time) time zone by default)
+So, if you run your code on the server and want to change the time zone, you need to follow the instructions provided [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html#change_time_zone)